What can I do to avoid a heart attack or a stroke?

 Q: What can I do to avoid a heart attack or a stroke?

-A: WHO estimates that more than 17.3 million people died of cardiovascular diseases such as heart attack or stroke in 2008.
-Contrary to popular belief, four out of five of these deaths occurred in low- and middle-income countries, and men and women were equally affected.
+A: WHO estimates that more than 17.5 million people died of cardiovascular diseases such as heart attack or stroke in 2012.
+Contrary to popular belief, more than 3 out of 4 of these deaths occurred in low- and middle-income countries, and men and women were equally affected.

 Eat a healthy diet: A balanced diet is crucial to a healthy heart and circulation system.
-This should include plenty of fruit and vegetables, whole grains, lean meat, fish and pulses, and restricted salt, sugar and fat intake.
+This should include plenty of fruit and vegetables, whole grains, lean meat, fish and pulses with restricted salt, sugar and fat intake.
+Alcohol should also be used in moderation.

-Take regular physical activity: At least 30 minutes of regular physical activity every day helps to maintain cardiovascular fitness; at least 60 minutes on most days helps to maintain healthy weight.
+Take regular physical activity: At least 30 minutes of regular physical activity every day helps to maintain cardiovascular fitness; at least 60 minutes on most days of the week helps to maintain healthy weight.

 - Know your blood sugar: Raised blood glucose (diabetes) increases the risk of heart attacks and strokes.
 If you have diabetes it is very important to control your blood pressure and blood sugar to minimize the risk.